-The APPG has two co-chairs and four vice-chairs:
+The APPG has one chair and four vice-chairs:

 Virendra Sharma MP